- What do I need to know about quitting?

 - Bad breath

 Leukoplakia is a white patch in the mouth that can become cancer.
 These are sometimes called sores but they are usually painless.
 Many studies have shown high rates of leukoplakia in the mouth where users place their chew or dip.
-One study found that nearly 3 of 4 of daily users of moist snuff and chewing tobacco had non-cancerous or pre-cancerous lesions (sores) in the mouth.
+One study found that nearly 3 out of 4 daily users of moist snuff and chewing tobacco had non-cancerous or pre-cancerous lesions (sores) in the mouth.
 The longer you use oral tobacco, the more likely you are to have leukoplakia.

 Tobacco can irritate or destroy gum tissue.
 Many regular smokeless tobacco users have receding gums, gum disease, tooth decay (from the high sugar content in the tobacco), and bone loss around the teeth.
 The surface of the tooth root may be exposed where gums have shrunken.
 All this can cause teeth to loosen and fall out.